glennhickey/progressiveCactus/README.md

 ### Dependencies

-These libraries must be installed in order for some of the third party packages included in this release to compile:
+These common libraries found on most systems must be installed in order for some of the third party packages included in this release to compile:

 * [bzip2](http://www.bzip.org/)
 * [zlib](http://www.zlib.net/)